dev-enforced/Gentle_UI/README.md

 # Gentle UI

-Component Library built using HTML/CSS.
+Library of components developed using HTML/CSS.
 The website is responsive and can be accessed using devices of various screen sizes.

 ---

 ## Quick Start

-To start using the components in your project: Copy paste the stylesheet `<link>` into your head before all other stylesheets to load CSS
+To start using the components in your project: Copy paste the stylesheet `<link>` into your head before all other stylesheets to load CSS.

 HTML